-- Allows for a safer and easier surgical procedure - o Liver will have reduced in size, less time spent in the operating room. - Promotes faster recovery following surgery - o Helps maintain normal blood glucose levels which is important for healing. - Leads to the best possible overall weight loss - Anticipate losing 5-10 pounds on this diet in the 2 weeks leading to your operation. - Helps prevent indulging in inappropriate 'last chance' eating behaviors.
+- Allows for a safer and easier surgical procedure. - Liver will have reduced in size, less time spent in the operating room. - Stomach will shrink back to a normal size. - Promotes faster recovery following surgery. - Helps maintain normal blood glucose levels which is important for healing. - Leads to the best possible overall weight loss. - Anticipate losing 5-10 pounds on this diet in the 2 weeks leading to your operation. - Helps prevent indulging in inappropriate 'last chance' eating behaviors. - The first 3-4 days are the hardest, use tricks below to help your stomach feel full.